le5le-com/meta2d.js/packages/activity-diagram/README.md

 # activity-diagram

-The activity library based on le5le topology.
+The activity library based on le5le meta2d.

 # How to Contribute